29 August 2010

 Many changes have occurred in the World and in the Church reflecting a need for all Christians, individuals and groups alike to reach out to one and other and pray.

+The Catholic Prayer book provides us with old and new prayers, both liturgical and sacramental and devotional meditations.
 An excellent prayerbook the Catholic Prayer book is bound to become a favourite for each of us in our daily devotions.

 Its inspirational format will lead Catholics in prayers whilst introducing Christians everywhere to the many facets of our beliefs.